austenem/debaterly/README.md

 regression task on the ["IBM Debater® - IBM-ArgQ-Rank-30kArgs"](https://research.ibm.com/haifa/dept/vst/debating_data.shtml#Argument_Quality) dataset using transformers.

-All files used for this process can be found in the `server/llm` folder, including those for processing the IBM dataset (`format-data.py`), training the model in a Google Colab workspace (`regression-training.ipynb`), and testing the model post-training (`test-model.py`).
+All files used for this process can be found in the `server/llm` folder, including those for processing the IBM dataset (`format-data.py`), training the model that was done in a Google Colab workspace (`regression-training.ipynb`), and testing the model post-training (`test-model.py`).

 (AN: This model went through several iterations, all of which were less successful